NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 - The `void` pointer is a generic pointer that can be pointed at objects of any data type.
 However, because the `void` pointer does not know what type of object it is pointing to, it must first be explicitly cast to another pointer type before it is dereferenced.
 - The higher layers calling the `getEntry()` function of the `IndInternal class` must ensure that the argument of type `struct InternalEntry *` is passed.
 - The higher layers must allocate memory for the `struct InternalEntry` before calling this function.
+- The alignment of the `InternalEntry` structure in memory might be different from the way it is organized in our disk.
+Make sure to copy each element of the structure separately with appropriate offset.
+Using `memcpy` on the whole object can lead to errors.

 :::